 - Make the sponge.
 Sift the cake flour, baking powder, and salt together; set aside.

-- In a clean bowl, using clean dry beaters (I used a handheld mixer), beat the egg whites and cream of tartar together on high until frothy.
+- In a clean bowl, using clean dry beaters, beat the egg whites and cream of tartar together on high until frothy.
 Gradually add all but about 2 tablespoons of the sugar, then set aside.

 - In a large mixing bowl, beat the yolks on high for about 3 minutes.
-With the mixer still running, gradually add what remains of the 1/3 cup sugar and continue beating ribbons form in the bowl, about 5 minutes more.
-Beat in the vanilla and lemon extracts.
+With the mixer still running, gradually add the reserved 2 T. sugar and continue beating until ribbons form, about 5 minutes more.
+Beat in the vanilla and extracts.

 - Sift the flour mixture over the batter and stir it in with a heavy duty scraper.
 Add the butter and stir until blended.